Is God a supreme being?

 it looks like No as you know a lot of innocent victims suffer daily.

-Is it that God created laws? and the universe functions according to the laws, we are the by-product of these laws and we have to be surviving/perish by these laws.
+Is it that God created laws? and the universe functions according to the laws, we are the by-product of these laws and we have to survive/perish by these laws.

 If we understand all the laws of the universe then can we become God?

-Looks like “Yes” to an extent where we will be able to manipulate and utilize the laws to our better survival.
+Looks like “Yes” to an extent where we will be able to manipulate and utilize the laws for our better survival.